Category Archives: Garden Tips

 • Turn your compost pile weekly and don’t let it dry out.
 Work compost into your planting beds.

-• Apply dormant oil treatment to ornamentals and fruit trees before dormancy breaks.
+• Apply scale and dormant oil treatment before dormancy breaks to decrease pest infestations.

 • Remove dead and dying trees.